tankangliang/tp/docs/UserGuide.md

 ### Getting suggestions on clients: `client suggest`

-Obtains a list of clients based on the suggestion type(s) passed in.
+Obtains a list of clients based on the client suggestion type(s) passed in.
 This command will also reset the left display panel to its default view.

 Format: `client suggest by/SUGGESTION_TYPE [by/SUGGESTION_TYPE]...`